systemaniacal/local/README.md

 Please note that currently the code is limited to a maximum of three arguments to the smart contract.

-TODO: add arbritrary number of arguments
+TODO: add arbitrary number of arguments